clelidm/MinCompSpin_ExhaustiveSearch/README.md

 ### Structure of the basis:

-Basis elements are spin operators that are all independent from each others (see Ref.
+**Basis:** The basis elements are spin operators that are all independent from each others (see Ref.
 [1]).
 You can use the function (*to come*) to check if the elements you have specified in `list<uint32_t> Basis` actually form a basis, i.e. if the set is only composed of independent operators.

+The number of elements in the basis can be at most equal to the number `n` of variables in the system.
+Note that if you provide more than `n` elements in your basis, then the elements in the set you provided are not independent, and, at most, there is `n` of them that are independent.

+The rank `r` of the basis you provide can be smaller than `n`.
+In this case, the code will automatically truncate the data to reduce it to the sub-space defined by the `r` first basis elements specified.

-Each element of the basis must be a spin operator, where a spin operator is defined as the product of a subset of spin variables.
+**Spin operators:** Each element of the basis must be a spin operator, where a spin operator is defined as the product of a subset of spin variables.
 For instance, `Op = s1 * s2` is a spin operator (graphically, it is associated to a pairwise interactions between `s1` and `s2`); `Op = s1*s2*s3` is also a spin operator (associated to a three-body interaction between `s1`, `s2` and `s3`).

 In the code, spin operators are encoded by a binary integer on `n` bits, where `n` is the number of spin variables in the system (which you must define in the file `data.h`).
 The binary representation of a given operator has a bit `1` for each spin included in the operator, and `0` for all the other spins.
 Importantly, spin variables are numbered from the right to the left.
 For instance, take a system of `n=9` spins and the operator `Op = s1 s2`, this operator would be represented in the code by the binary number `Op = 000000011`.
 Finally, to simplify the definition of a spin operator in the code, you can directly use the integer corresponding to this binary number.
 For instance, to defined the operator `Op = s1 s2`, you can use the binary representation `Op = 000000011` or the integer representation `Op = 3`.